EB-CDPHE/Data-requests/12.Historical case counts by status/README.md

 ## Background
 CDC scrapes the CDPHE website daily to capture Colorado case counts.
 It calculates the differences each day to determine new cases.
 However, CDPHE dashboard for COVID-19 reflects not only the diseaes dynamics in the Colorado population but also workload constraints and integration issues.
 Thus, when the CDPHE dashboard is updated with a large bolus of cases, it appears to CDC as a spike in case counts.
 So, for example, recently Colorado has been erronously identified as a national hotspot.
 To amend this situation, we have been asked to report historical case counts to CDC weekly.

-Some of the background regarding this request is part of a lengthy [email chain](./Documents/) between CDPHE and the CDC Aggregate Data team.
-Here is the [email](./documents/).
+Some of the background regarding this request is part of a lengthy [email chain](./Documents/CDC_Historical_Case_Count_RFI_032222.pdf) between CDPHE and the CDC Aggregate Data team.
+Here is th.
 The original request came in August 3, 2021.
 I was tasked with it on September 22, 2021.
 The email contains the specific data elements requested.

 **Population**:  Confirmed and probable cases in CEDRS by ReportedDate. **Groups**: Case status (confirmed and probable) and Outcome (Patient died).  **Data requested**: Daily count of confirmed, probable, and total cases.
 Daily count of deaths for confirmed and probable cases, and total deaths.
 For each of these outcomes a cumulative daily total was calcualted.
 Daily change in cumulative totals was calcuated for total cases and total deaths.